Appendix A) Chronology and Continuity

 (The Phanfasms of Oz (coming soon)).
 A group of artists are

 also lured to Mt.
 Phantastico (The Living House of Oz).
-In exchange for immense power; they become
+In exchange for immense power, they

 the Phanfasms, and are mysteriously drawn to Mt.
-Phantastico
+Phantastico, nearby to Mt.

 (The Law of Oz, The Magic Umbrella of Oz)—Several thousand years in